Anatomic Bridles

 Do I need a special bit for an anatomical bridle?

-Yes, you can compete with anatomical bridles as long as they comply with DRF or FEI equipment requirements for the discipline.
+Yes, you can ride shows with anatomical bridles as long as they comply with DRF or FEI equipment requirements for the discipline.